ReznoRMichael/Reznorganizer/README.md

 * ~~Feature: Make a front/landing page with more info~~
 * ~~Feature: Add more information to the /home page + link to all projects~~
 * Code Optimization: Move the style and theme components to separate files
-* Feature: Confirmation box for deleting a project
+* Feature: Confirmation box for deleting a project (Vue?)
 * Feature: A project owner can remove invited users from a project
 * Feature: Add Google reCaptcha to registration form
 * Feature: Add account creation e-mail sending with confirmation link